-You must submit new financial documentation when you change academic levels (for example, Bachelor's to Master's degree) in order to obtain a new Form I-20, IAP-66/DS-2019.
+You must submit new financial documentation when you change academic levels (for example, Bachelor's to Master's degree) in order to obtain a new Form I-20/DS-2019.

 You may be eligible to have your spouse and children visit you or join you for during your studies.
 Other members of your family may be able to visit you, too.
-The IC will be pleased to assist in obtaining visas for your family.
+Please contact the IC to talk about your options.

 Falling out of lawful status carries severe penalties including loss of all benefits and forced departure from the United States.
-Applying for reUSCIStatement requires paying a fee and can take many months, during which time you are ineligible for any international student benefits.
-It is sometimes preferable to leave the U.S. and apply for a new visa rather than apply for reUSCIStatement.
-However, doing so does not "reUSCIState" you to the lawful student status that you previously had.
+Applying for reinstatement requires paying a fee and can take many months, during which time you are ineligible for any international student benefits.
+It is sometimes preferable to leave the U.S. and apply for a new visa rather than apply for reinstatement.
+However, doing so does not "reinstate" you to the lawful student status that you previously had.
 Rather, you enter in "new" student status and have to begin again the 9 months requirement before applying for certain student benefits